Menu ≡ ╳

 APPROACH 1: THE CRO IS THE EXPERT, LET THEM DECIDE

 For two parties (Sponsor and CRO) to “speak the same language”, they need to agree on what is captured (the CRF, or in CDISC terminology – CDASH) and how it is represented (SDTM).
-While the “light” approach, where the Biotech company relies on the CRO to define the expectations, presents its challenges, there are situations where this model can work.
+While the “light” approach, where the Biotech company relies on the CRO to define the expectations, or present its challenges, there are situations where this model can work.
 If a Biotech company is committed to a single CRO, where this CRO is really a biometrics extension of the Biotech company, then this is a cheap and effective solution.
 Most likely the CRO will have invested in their own set of standards and the Biotech company profits from this investment.

 APPROACH 2: THE SPONSOR OWNS A BASIC LIBRARY

-At a minimum, a “simple” library should contain a CRF layout or other form of data visualization and associated SDTM annotations.
-This will ensure the consistency of data collection and data reporting.
+At a minimum, a “simple” library should contain a CRF layout or other form of clinical data visualization and associated SDTM annotations.
+This will ensure the consistency of clinical data collection and clinical data reporting.
 In this case, the Sponsor will communicate with the CRO through a study set up package.
 This package contains a protocol, a (sub)set of CRFs and preferably data specifications.

-The data specifications are particularly useful when there are multiple ways of collecting data, and the protocol does not provide the level of detail that a CRO may need (refer to the example of the medical history of substance abuse).
-A data specification package may be as simple as a list of the unique name and version of CRFs to be used.
+The data specifications are particularly useful when there are multiple ways of collecting clinical data, and the protocol does not provide the level of detail that a CRO may need (refer to the example of the medical history of substance abuse).
+A clinical data specification package may be as simple as a list of the unique name and version of CRFs to be used.
 How confident can you be that the CRO delivers what you expect?
 The advantage of standardization is that there are tools on the market that facilitate the review of your SDTM data structure.
-While they will not check the content of the data, these tools are instrumental to checking your data for compliance and will give you some level of confidence that the data is conformant to FDA or PMDA expectations.
+While they will not check the content of the data, these tools are instrumental to checking your data for compliance and will give you some level of confidence that the data conforms with FDA or PMDA expectations.
 When would this be a good model?
-It is a sustainable option for a small to midsize company, that has a focus on quality and consistency, may plan to bring a portfolio into full development (phase II/III), but has a limited budget for infrastructure.
+It is a sustainable option for a small to midsize company that has a focus on quality and consistency, may plan to bring a portfolio into full development (phase II/III), but has a limited budget for infrastructure.
 In other words, a library would be a standalone tool, in its most elementary form a versioned word document or excel spreadsheet.

 APPROACH 3: THE SPONSOR OWNS AN INTEGRATED LIBRARY